meganesu/personal-site-v2/src/blog/gatsby-rss-feed/gatsby-rss-feed.md

 1. Time goes by.
 When you post a new piece of content, your RSS feed gets updated to include additional data about the new content.
 1. The next time your reader's feed aggregator checks your site's RSS feed, it sees the new content and notifies the reader.
 The reader checks out your new content and marvels at how handy it is that your site has an RSS feed!

-The best part is, once you set up your RSS feed the first time, all the updates happen automatically! 🥳
+The best part: once you set up your RSS feed the first time, all the updates happen automatically! 🥳

 ### What does an RSS feed actually look like?

-An RSS feed is a specific kind of XML file.
+An RSS feed is a specific kind of [XML](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction) file.
 The structure looks similar to HTML, but it uses different kinds of elements.

 The two main RSS elements are: